 FRANSiS™ is an AI-powered two-way SMS platform built for mission-driven organizations including higher education institutions.
 The platform is designed with data governance as a foundation, not an afterthought.

 Data in transit is protected with TLS 1.3 encryption; data at rest uses 256-bit AES encryption.
 FRANSiS supports formal data use agreements for institutional clients.
-The platform's AI Powered Helper automates outreach sequences — enrollment reminders, financial aid nudges, orientation messages — while maintaining opt-out compliance automatically: a student who texts STOP is immediately removed from all automated sends.
+The platform's AI Powered Helper automates outreach sequences such as enrollment reminders, financial aid nudges, and orientation messages, while maintaining opt-out compliance automatically: a student who texts STOP is immediately removed from all automated sends.

-Pricing is flat, predictable, and unlimited — institutions can run high-volume outreach campaigns without per-message cost surprises that create pressure to skip compliance steps.
+Pricing is flat, predictable, unlimited messaging, so institutions can run high-volume outreach campaigns without per-message cost surprises that create pressure to skip compliance steps.
 10DLC registration is handled as part of onboarding, and FRANSiS supports TCPA-aligned opt-in capture within the platform.

-FRANSiS does not guarantee FERPA compliance — that determination depends on how your institution configures its programs and what your legal counsel advises.
+FRANSiS supports FERPA-aware operations rather than certifying them; the compliance determination depends on how your institution configures its programs and what your legal counsel advises.
 What FRANSiS does provide is a platform architected to support compliant operations, with the data agreements, encryption, access controls, and audit trails that compliance teams expect from a higher education vendor.
 Institutions operating in healthcare contexts may also find our overview of HIPAA-compliant text messaging relevant for crossover use cases such as campus health and counseling services.

 Frequently asked questions